Please note that since TAGS is a smaller volunteer program, we are limited to adoptions within the Durham Region area.

 The TAGS Adoption Process consists of these steps:

 - Step 1 – The Adoption Application: Whether you are interested in a particular animal already in our rescue program or wish to be considered for any animals that may become available in the future, you must complete the online Adoption Application Form in full.
 The application gives our volunteers an idea of what you have to offer a rescued animal and also helps to determine which animal will be better suited to your home environment.
-Applicants are requested to FOLLOW UP the online application submission by phone or EMAIL to confirm their interest.
+Applicants are requested to FOLLOW UP the online application submission by EMAIL to confirm their interest.
 We thank all applicants for their submissions, however only those applicants APPROVED by the TAGS Adoption Committee will be contacted.

 - Step 2 – The Meet & Greet: Upon approval of your application, a TAGS representative will contact you to arrange a Meet & Greet with one or a number of our adoptable dogs.
 The Meet & Greets are held at the TAGS Dog Park & Training Centre, by appointment.
 This meet and greet is used to determine if a dog is the right ‘fit’ for you.
-During the Covid pandemic, these meets will be held outdoors rain or shine with all public health protocols in place.

 - Step 4 – The Extended Visit: After a Home Visit has been conducted, we encourage the potential adoptive family to take their time and discuss amongst themselves.
 Remember, adopting an animal is an important and large decision, and all family members should be in complete agreement.
 Should the family decide to request the Extended Visit, they must contact us with their request.
 However, please note that a Home Visit does not automatically entitle a family to an Extended Visit.
 The volunteers conducting the interview must also be comfortable that the match is suitable.
 Information gathered during the Home Visit is forwarded to the TAGS Adoption Committee for final approval.
 The potential adopter will be informed if their request is denied and why.
 Volunteers may also recommend a more suitable dog at their discretion.
 During the Extended Visit, the dog will come and stay in the applicant’s home for a number of days in order to determine if it is a good fit.